sieon/leanstrap/bootstrap4/docs/utilities/flexbox.md

 </div>
 {% endexample %}

-Use `.flex-column` to set a vertical direction, or `.flex-column-reverse`  to start the vertical direction from the opposite side.
+Use `.flex-column` to set a vertical direction, or `.flex-column-reverse`  to lean the vertical direction from the opposite side.

 {% example html %}
 <div class="d-flex flex-column bd-highlight mb-3">